-PSU/mm-3 The Cambria CSD Fire Department shall use existing vehicles and trucks capable of carrying rescue personnel and their equipment, as well as individual victims, throughout the FRP.
+PSU/mm-3 The Cambria CSD Fire Department shall acquire a small vehicle capable of carrying rescue personnel and their equipment, as well as individual victims, throughout the FRP, to expedite rescues and evacuations.

 PSU/mm-4 Immediately following use of an emergency vehicle on non-emergency access roads on the FRP, the FRP manager shall inspect the trail and implement erosion control measures and site restoration as necessary.